-In order to have a vision you must climb to the highest point of the mountain and gaze from there; to begin the journey you must descend to the depths of the abyss and start to walk from there.
+“To gain a view, you should climb to the top of a mountain and look from there; to begin the journey [of Zen] you should go down to the bottom of the sea, and from there start walking.”

-The Tibetan Vajrayana school is different; and although its two principal pillars are also “Vision and Action,” it is unquestionable that it places special solemnity on the latter, and tirelessly struggles to lead its devotees to the Ninth Sphere (sex).
+The Tibetan Jinayana [Vajrayana] school is different; and although its two principal pillars are also “Vision and Action,” it is unquestionable that it places special solemnity on the latter, and tirelessly struggles to lead its devotees to the Ninth Sphere (sex).

 It is not irrelevant to assert in this chapter that the aspirants of the Mahayana School truly long for and have an infinite yearning for direct experience of the Illuminating Void.

-We are in no way exaggerating if we state with a certain fervor that disciples of the Vajrayana school labor tenaciously in the “forge of the Cyclops” (sex) with the intelligent objective of achieving Innermost realization of the Illuminating Emptiness.
+We are in no way exaggerating if we state with a certain fervor that disciples of the Jinayana [Vajrayana] school labor tenaciously in the “forge of the Cyclops” (sex) with the intelligent objective of achieving Innermost realization of the Illuminating Emptiness.

 When the mind is still, when the mind is in silence from within and without and in the center, the mystic experience of Emptiness comes; however, it is obvious that the realization of our Innermost Self is something very different.